JChung-Research/volttron-pnnl-aems/volttron/README.md

 ```

 ## Prerequisites
-Before starting the UI server, ensure that a valid SSL certificate and private key are installed.
+Before starting the UI server:
+- Ensure that a valid SSL certificate and private key are installed.
 This is required to enable HTTPS and avoid any technical issues from insecure communication between the UI server and AEMS server.
+- Update IP addresses in your config and scripts to match your **local network setup**.

+This ensures secure, functional communication and avoids issues arising from default or mismatched host configurations.